#17: The Mind – I am interested in what is hidden, invisible or yet unformed and the relationship between that inner and the outer space.

-Wake Up Screaming is an online arts magazine released with the New Moon.
-We are an open space allowing artists to gather around themes that link art with real life, human psychology, philosophy and spirituality.
-Each edition allows us to explore themes relating to consciousness, creativity and approaching artistic expression as a means of understanding ourselves and unfolding our Beings.
+Wake Up Screaming is an online arts zine created in 2018.
+It ran for a year and a half and released 17 editions with the cycles of the moon.
+Curated by artist Matt Witt, the zine was an open space allowing artists to gather around themes that link art with real life, human psychology, philosophy and spirituality.
+Each edition encouraged us to explore themes relating to consciousness, creativity and approaching artistic expression as a means of understanding ourselves and unfolding our Beings.

 * Scroll Down *